melanchthon19/subterra/README.md

 # subterra
-"Subeterra" tales by Baldomero Lillo
+"Subterra" tales by Baldomero Lillo.
+Cleaning from pdf file to .txt files (each tale is one file).
+If you use these tales, remember to acknowledge the author.